-“I think you were in the treehouse—or at least headed in that direction.”
+“I think you were in the tree-house—or maybe headed in that direction.”

 “Damn, I hate that I missed that.”
-I open the door for Butterfly and we go through the kitchen and meet up with the rest of the family in the dining room.
+I open the door for Butterfly and we proceed through the kitchen to the dining room where the rest of the family is waiting.